Kyoto Station

 The Skyway tunnel

-On the 15th floor of the west wing of the building is the Sky Garden & Happy Terrace.
-It is a pleasant spot in which to rest, and enjoy spectacular views over the city.
+On the rooftop above the west wing of the building is Oozora Hiroba / Happii Terrace, also known as the Sky Garden.
+It is open from 6:00 to 23:00 and is a pleasant spot in which to rest, and enjoy spectacular views over the city.

 The Sky Garden